taharachedi/Bank_Extension1/README.md

    - **Search Clients**: Retrieve a client's information by entering their account number.
    - **View All Clients**: Display a complete list of all client records stored in the system.
    - **Deposit**: Increase a client's balance by depositing funds into their account.
 Each deposit is recorded with the date, amount, and transaction type.
    - **Withdraw**: Withdraw funds from a client’s account, ensuring that the balance is sufficient.
-Withdrawals are recorded in the transaction history.

 3. **File Management**:
    - Client data are stored in `Client.txt`, using delimiters for easy parsing.